California could become first state to make it illegal to remove a condom without consent

 Having such a law would codify that idea.
 By addressing it under the civil code, she added, there’s also a lower burden of proof than if it were addressed in criminal law.

-“That really helps victims and gives them a tool to hold those accountable who have violated them, and often times jail is not necessarily the answer, and not something someone who has been violated wants to see as an outcome,” Neely said.
+“That really helps victims and gives them a tool to hold those accountable who have violated them, and oftentimes jail is not necessarily the answer, and not something someone who has been violated wants to see as an outcome,” Neely said.

 Brodsky also said such a law would be an important tool in helping survivors.